The study programme in a nutshell

 First year

-During the bachelor programme in Psychology, you will learn about all the subject areas related to the field.
-In the first year, you will gain a good overview of the basic and most fundamental disciplines in psychology.
-Together with your peers you will learn and discuss the various theories and concepts related to a certain type of behaviour.
-In addition, you will learn practical psychological skills which are required to handle this behaviour.
-For example, during your course ‘Personal Differences’, you will investigate as to why our personalities make us behave in different ways.
-Parallel to this, you will undergo, analyse and report on personality questionnaires as part of the ‘Psychodiagnostics’ practical.
-In other words, what you learn throughout the course is applied in the practical meetings, gearing you up for working life.
+During the bachelor's programme in Psychology, you will learn about all the subject areas related to the field.
+In the first year, you will gain a good overview of psychology's basic and most fundamental disciplines.
+You will learn and discuss the various theories and concepts related to human behaviour, thinking, and emotions with your peers.
+In addition, you will learn practical psychological skills necessary to deal with this.
+For example, during the 'Personal Differences' course, you will investigate why our personalities make us behave differently.
+Parallel to this, you will learn how personality questionnaires work and how to analyse and report results as part of the 'Psychodiagnostics' practical.
+In other words, what you learn you apply during the practical meetings, gearing you up for working in practice.

-You will also follow classes in statistics, research methods and academic and professional skills.
+You will also take courses in statistics, research methods, and academic and professional skills.
 You will learn, for instance, how to conduct professional conversations.
 Furthermore, you will learn how to conduct experiments.
 Sometimes, you will act as a test subject yourself.
 Finally, the last quarter of Year 1 is dedicated to gaining a more critical understanding of contemporary psychology from a historical and cross-cultural perspective.

-Please note that mathematics (statistics) is an important part of this study.
+Please note that mathematics (statistics) is important to this study.

 Second and third year

-In the second year, you will follow more advanced courses in the fundamental topics as well as courses in the applied fields of Educational Psychology and Work and Organisational Psychology.
-After the third quarter of the second year of your bachelor, you will have familiarised yourself with all the subareas of psychology, after which you will chose for one of the bachelor specialisation tracks that will start in the last quarter of Year 2.
+In the second year, you will take more advanced courses in the fundamental topics and courses in the applied fields of Educational Psychology and Work and Organisational Psychology.
+After the third quarter of the second year of your bachelor's, you will have familiarised yourself with all the subareas of psychology.
+Afterwards, you will choose a specialisation track starting in the last quarter of Year 2.

-In the third year of the bachelor, you will have the opportunity to broaden your horizon.
-In the first quarter of Year 3 you will follow a minor, which can be organized either by our own University or another University in the Netherlands.
+In the third year of the bachelor's, you will have the opportunity to broaden your horizon.
+In the first quarter of Year 3, you will sign up for a minor, which can be organised by our university or another university in the Netherlands.
 The minor allows you to explore topics beyond the realm of psychology.
-The second quarter of Year 3 is dedicated to elective courses, which link naturally to the bachelor specialisation track that you have chosen and to different master tracks our department offers.
-Examples are “Forensic and Legal” and “Mind in Society (Brain and Cognition)”.
-This can help you to choose your master and thereafter the career you wish to pursue.
-You can also spend the first periods of Year three on exchange at a foreign university.
+The second quarter of Year 3 is dedicated to elective courses within the field of psychology, which link to different master's tracks offered by our department.
+Examples are "Forensic and Legal" and "Mind in Society (Brain and Cognition)".
+The electives can help you choose your master's and the career you wish to pursue.
+You can also spend the first period of Year 3 on an exchange at a foreign university (limited spots available).

-The second half of the third year will again be dedicated to specialization courses in the specialisation area of psychology that you chose.
-You will conclude your bachelor’s degree with a thesis in which you address a psychological research question in a scientific manner.
+During the second half of the third year, you will once more take courses in the specialisation area of psychology that you chose.
+You conclude your bachelor's degree with a thesis in which you address a psychological research question scientifically.

-Please note that mathematics (statistics) is an important part of this study.
+Please note that mathematics (statistics) is important to this study.

 The curriculum may be subject to change.
 No rights may be derived from this information.